Other Mommy: Production

 In April 2025, it was announced that an adaptation of the novel Incidents Around the House was in development, with Rob Savage directing, Nathan Elston writing the screenplay, and Jessica Chastain starring in the lead role.
 In May, Jay Duplass joined the cast.
-Principal photography had begun on May 12, 2025, in Dublin, Ireland.
+Principal photography took place in Dublin, Ireland between May 12 and July 9, 2025.
 Dichen Lachman joined the cast in the following month.
-In July, Arabella Olivia Clark, Sean Kaufman, Adam Silver, and Karen Allen were added to the cast with the film being retitled to Other Mommy.
+In July, Arabella Olivia Clark, Sean Kaufman, Adam Silver, Rosie Anne O'Gorman and Karen Allen were added to the cast with the film being retitled to Other Mommy.

+Marketing

+The first trailer debuted during theatrical previews played before The Odyssey (2026).
+Audiences said that they found the trailer terrifying, particularly the jump scare where the "Other Mommy"s body is contorted underneath a table; some viewers asserted that it should have been accompanied with a warning due to its imagery.

 Release

 Other Mommy is scheduled to be released in the United States on October 9, 2026.
 The film was previously scheduled to release on May 8, 2026.